 The Micro Works Software Development System (SDS80C) is a complete 6809 editor, assembler and monitor package contained in one Color Computer program pack!
-Vastly superior to RAM-based assemblers/editors, the SDS80C is non-volatile, meaning that if your application program bombs, it can't destroy your editor/assembler.
+Vastly superior to RAM-based assemblers/editors the SDS80C is non-volatile, meaning that if your application program bombs, it can't destroy your editor/assembler.
 Plus it leaves almost all of 16K or 32K RAM free for your program.
 Since all three programs, editor, assembler and monitor are co-resident, we eliminate tedious program loading when going back and forth from editing to assembly and debugging!

 The powerful screen-oriented Editor features finds, changes, moves, copys and much more.
-All keys have convenient auto repeat (typamatic), and since no line numbers are required, the full width of the screen may be used to generate well commented code
+All keys have convenient auto repeal (typamatic), and since no line numbers are required, the full width of the screen may be used to generate well commented code.

-The Assembler features all of the following: complete 6809 instruction set: conditional assembly: local labels: assembly to cassette tape or to memory; listing to screen or printer; and mnemonic error codes
+The Assembler features all of the following complete 6809 instruction set, conditional assembly local labels, assembly to cassette tape or to memory.
+Iisting to screen or printer, and mnemonic error codes instead of numbers

-The versatile monitor is tailored for debugging programs generated by the Assembler and Editor features examine/change of memory or registers. cassette load and save, breakpoints and more.
+The versalile monitor is tailored for debugging programs generated by the Assembler and Editor.
+It features examine/change of memory or registers, cassette load and save, breakpoints and more.
 SDS80C Price: \$89.95